ammaskid/AI-basketball-analysis--Abhinav-Krishna-SB-ammas_kid/README.md

 [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/github/hardik0/AI-basketball-analysis-on-google-colab/blob/master/AI_basketball_analysis_google_colab.ipynb)

 Thanks to [hardik0](https://github.com/hardik0/AI-basketball-analysis-on-google-colab).
 Now we can play around with it without a GPU machine!

-##### Heroku

-This project is also hosted on [Heroku](https://ai-basketball-analysis.herokuapp.com/).
-However, the heavy computation of TensorFlow may cause Timeout error and crash the app (especially for video analysis).
-Therefore, hosting the project on your local machine is more preferable.

-Please note that the shooting pose analysis won't be running on the Heroku hosted website, since a CUDA device is required to run OpenPose.

 ## Project Structure